Dental Training with a Vision

 Bartlett, IL.
 60103

 The funds raised will help the Morningstar Clinic in the city of Bo and help the staff to continue to operate and provide care for those in such desperate need.
-Also, your contribution helps fund the dental training program for nurses and other health care providers so that they can help others.
+Your contribution also helps fund the dental training program for nurses and other health care providers so that they can help others.